Solving Zero-Shot 3D Visual Grounding as Constraint Satisfaction Problems: Experiments and Results

-We showcase our proposed framework with five queries as illustrated in Fig.~\ref{fig:quali_eval}.
-We evaluate the proposed framework with ground truth segmentation and Mask3D predictions, and depict the grounding results in comparison with ZSVG3D.
-For the first two queries, our system consistently outperforms ZSVG3D, including correct grounding of the anchor objects (the target is between two objects in both cases).
-For the third query, however, our system with Mask3D and ZSVG3D both failed.
-This failure occurred because Mask3D missed the target (the upper table) during instance segmentation; in contrast, our method produces the correct result when using the ground truth segmentation.
+\textbf{Quantitative Results.} As shown in Table~\ref{tab:eval_nr3d}, on the Nr3D dataset, our proposed CSVG achieves the best overall score of $62.5$ on Acc@0.25 and $59.2$ on Acc@0.5 among zero-shot methods, and even surpassing several supervised methods, including BUTD-DETR and EDA.
+On the ScanRefer dataset (Table~\ref{tab:eval_scanrefer}), CSVG achieves higher Acc@0.5 score than any other zero-shot methods, and is comparable to BUTD-DETR, while outperforming 3DVG-Transformer, both of which are supervised methods.

+\textbf{Qualitative Results} We showcase our proposed framework with five queries as illustrated in Fig.~\ref{fig:quali_eval}.
+We compare our results using both Mask3D and ground truth segmentations to ZSVG3D.
+For the first two queries, our system correctly identified both the target (green box) and anchor objects (blue box), while ZSVG3D failed.
+However, for the third query, both our Mask3D and ZSVG3D system failed.
+This failure occurred because Mask3D missed the target (the upper table) during instance segmentation; in contrast, our method produced the correct result when using the ground truth segmentation.
 In the last two columns of Fig.~\ref{fig:quali_eval}, we demonstrate the effectiveness of extending CSVG to handle negation- and counting-based queries.
-Given the negative relation in query \textit{``the trash can is not beside the refrigerator''}, CSVG successfully locates the trash can near the table, whereas ZSVG3D incorrectly predicts a trash can near the refrigerator as the target.
-The last query involves finding the second trash can from the door that is near the refrigerator.
-Our CSVG accurately grounds the three anchor objects -- the refrigerator, the door, and the first trash can from the door (orange boxes).
-ZSVG3D mistakenly identifies the first trash can as the target.
-Additionally, we provide the generated programs, showing that CSVG precisely follows the intended strategy (Fig.~\ref{fig:counting_based_demo}), while the program generated by ZSVG3D is semantically obscure.
+In the fourth query, CSVG successfully located the trash can near the table, whereas ZSVG3D incorrectly predicted a trash can near the refrigerator as the target.
+For the last query, CSVG accurately grounded the three anchor objects -- the refrigerator, the door, and the first trash can from the door.
+On the other hand, ZSVG3D mistakenly identified the first trash can as the target.
+We also provide the generated programs, showing that CSVG precisely follows the intended strategy (Fig.~\ref{fig:minmax_demo_and_counting_based_demo}~(b)), while the program generated by ZSVG3D is semantically obscure.